- Blog

 The days that followed were intense on parallel tracks.
 I was moving full speed on the project while at the same time defining the company: name, concept, business type, services — everything you need to incorporate a company in Chile.

 On April 21 my father came to my apartment at night.
-Certified accountant, commercial engineer, MBA, more than thirty years in accounting and finance.
-We sat down, he explained that the most efficient structure was a limited liability professional services company between the two of us, with VAT-exempt invoices, and that same night we incorporated KaiNext Solutions Limitada.
+With his long career in accounting and finance, he explained that the most efficient structure was a limited liability professional services company, with VAT-exempt invoices, and that same night we incorporated KaiNext Solutions Limitada.
 One of my bedrooms was registered as the company's office.

 Fired on Thursday.
 Company incorporated the following Monday.